fltk/fltk/README.Wayland.txt

 this form of libdecor.
 CMake OPTION_USE_SYSTEM_LIBDECOR can be turned on to have FLTK use the system's version of libdecor which is available on recent Linux distributions (e.g., Debian Bookworm or more recent in packages libdecor-0-0 and libdecor-0-plugin-1-cairo).
+FLTK equipped with libdecor supports both the client-side decoration mode (CSD) and the server-side decoration mode (SSD) as determined by the active Wayland compositor.
+Mutter (gnome's Wayland compositor) and Weston use CSD mode, KWin and Sway use SSD mode.
+Furthermore, setting environment variable LIBDECOR_FORCE_CSD to 1 will make FLTK use CSD mode even if the compositor would have selected SSD mode.

  2.2 Known Limitations
 ----------------------